matfish2/vue-formular/README.md

       <vf-submit></vf-submit>
     </vf-form>

-Important: to send the form using an AJAX request, add the `ajax` property to `vf-form`.
+Important: to send the form using an AJAX request, add the `ajax` property to `vf-form`, and require `vue-resource`

 ## Fields